Stellakats/end-2-end-ML-on-GCP/README.md

 It consists of 6 steps: 1.
 Explore and visualize the dataset in order to pick the most important features 2.
 Create a sample dataset, that is representative of the whole dataset, so that a model can be locally developed 3.
 Developing a model using Tensorflow’s high level API, tf.estimator, in and set a prototype in place.
 4. Create a full-sized training and evaluation set using Dataflow, so that the pre-processing can be applied during prediction as well.
 5. Train the model.
 6. Deploy the model.

-This project was part of the online course “End-to-End Machine Learning with TensorFlow on GCP” in Coursera.
+This project was conducted under the guidance of the online course “End-to-End Machine Learning with TensorFlow on GCP” in Coursera, and part of the code was provided there.